emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 }
 ```

-These methods are called through the remote service, so let's add facades for them in the <code>com.liferay.training.gradebook.service.impl.AssignmentServiceImpl.java</code> class located in the *gradebook-service* module.
+These methods are called through the remote service, so let's add facades for them in the `com.liferay.training.gradebook.service.impl.AssignmentServiceImpl.java` class located in the *gradebook-service* module.
 When you're done, save the class and rebuild the service.
 Code for the new facade methods should be similar to the code below.

 ```java
 public List<Assignment> getAssignmentsByKeywords(